klepas/klepas.org/_posts/2011-03-22-achieving-good-legibility-and-readability-on-the-web.markdown

 <h4 id="typographic-hierarchy">Highlight relationships and provide navigation</h4>

-Just like WCAG's (<a href="http://www.w3.org/TR/WCAG20/#navigation-mechanisms" title="w3.org: WCAG 2.0, &sect; 2.4 Navigation Mechanisms">WCAG 2.0, &sect; 2.4</a>) accessibility guidelines on ensuring that hyperlinks can be understood out of context, typographic hierarchy gives the text a certain "skimmability".
+Just like <acronym title="Web Content Accessibility Guidelines">WCAG</acronym>'s (<a href="http://www.w3.org/TR/WCAG20/#navigation-mechanisms" title="w3.org: WCAG 2.0, &sect; 2.4 Navigation Mechanisms"><acronym title="Web Content Accessibility Guidelines">WCAG</acronym> 2.0, &sect; 2.4</a>) accessibility guidelines on ensuring that hyperlinks can be understood out of context, typographic hierarchy gives the text a certain "skimmability".
 Good typographic hierarchy allows the text as a whole to be navigated with ease, such that readers can find their places again, or skip superfluous introductory information and get straight to what they are browsing for.

 A good typographic hierarchy will provide visual cues to readers: headings are sized and styled in a way that makes them immediately identifiable as headings; paragraphs are uniform in styling, and their beginnings and ends are well marked out; quotations are recognizable, separate from the paragraphs they are enclosed by, and so forth.